modular-implicits/Quickcheck/README.md

-Library based off the Haskell QuickCheck library heaving using Implicits.
+Library based off the Haskell QuickCheck making heavy use of Implicits.

 The user could write something like: